uconneeb/systseminar/schedule.md

 C Blair and RW Bryson Jr. 2017.
 [Cryptic diversity and discordance in single-locus species delimitation methods within horned lizards (Phrynosomatidae: Phrynosoma).](https://doi.org/10.1111/1755-0998.12658) Molecular Ecology Resources 17:1168–1182.
 DOI:10.1111/1755-0998.12658

+Discussion of this paper was postponed until October 4 because we did not have a quorum.

 ### September 27, 2024

+Mark Stukel selected this paper introducing SPEEDEMON:

+J Douglas and R Bouckaert.
+2022.
+[Quantitatively defining species boundaries with more efficiency and more biological realism](https://doi.org/10.1038/s42003-022-03723-z).
+Communications Biology 5:755.
+DOI:10.1038/s42003-022-03723-z

 ### October 4, 2024